Promises and Secrets

 As the name suggests, this feast requires the Israelites to live in shelters, or booths, for seven days in the fall to help them remember that their ancestors lived in temporary shelters in the wilderness for forty years.
 Should we live in "tabernacles", or sukkot, as Gentiles?
 Well, we seem to take advantage of many other blessings only given "to the Israelites", unless we feel it is too Jewish or puts us out of our personal routines.
-So, I suspect most will not celebrate this festival, at least until the Millennium, when it will be require of those who were not in the first resurrection.
+So, I suspect most will not celebrate this festival, at least until the Millennium, when it will be required of those who were not in the first resurrection and "catching up" of the living in Christ.
 That would be those who did not stay in God's will while here on earth (Matthew 7:21

 21"Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven."

 Now, what few seem to recognize is that, unless it is changed, this feast requires 198 animal sacrifices, plus any voluntary sacrifices, by the priests for all the people.
 If you think I am kidding, read Numbers 29:12-40, then add any extra voluntary offerings.
 And, yes, Moses told this to the Israelites, but read what Zechariah says about who will be required to attend this feast and participate - all the nations, not just the Israelites.
 Unless the Lord makes changes between now and then, these sacrifices will be required for this feast.
+Read the prophecy in Daniel 7 about the Antichrist putting an end to the sacrifces in the Tribulation, and Zechariah 14 for the requirement of sacrifices.
 For those of you who think this cannot happen, see my justification for this on the Sacrifices page with Biblical references.
 We would love to hear what you think.

 Should we "keep" the feasts, or not?